-Explore the city of Perth and its historic neighbour Fremantle during this fabulous morning coach tour.
-You’ll enjoy commentary from your knowledgeable local guide and amazing city and coastal vistas.
-Highlights of the tour include Kings Park, the WACA, Perth Mint and famous Cottesloe Beach.
+Explore the city of Perth and its historic neighbour Fremantle on this fabulous morning coach tour.
+You’ll enjoy commentary from your knowledgeable local guide as you tick off must-sees like Elizabeth Quay, Kings Park, the WACA, The Perth Mint and famous Cottesloe Beach.
 Duration: 4 hours (approx.)

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.